mwillsey/mwillsey.github.io/index.md

 I'm a post-doctoral researcher in computer science at the University of Washington.

+<b> I am seeking tenure-track faculty positions in the 2022-2023 cycle. </b>
+Please see my application materials <a href="https://www.mwillsey.com/faculty-application/">here</a>.

 My current focus is [`egg`],
 a toolkit for program optimization and synthesis powered by e-graphs and equality saturation.